Who is PureLiving?

 Why don't I just get an air purifier and forget testing?
 How do I determine the best purifier?

-We can perform a walkthrough mold inspection to look for mold in likely places and detect water damage and sources of moisture; we document and report to you our findings and recommended action plan, including remediation recommendations.
-We can also perform mold testing, which involves taking 100L of air and then counting the mold spores within that sample of air to determine whether there is active mold growth in that area.
-Our samples are then sent to a specialist microbiology lab in the US, which analyzes the amount of mold growth by type.
-Our report includes both the results of the analysis and we provide clients with a “DIY” plan for remediation or, if needed, we can assist with mold removal.
-To our knowledge, we are the only ones currently working in China doing residential mold removal according to international protocol using specialized equipment in order to prevent cross contamination.
+When you suspect you have a mold problem, we start with a walkthrough mold inspection to look for mold in likely places and detect water damage and sources of moisture.
+We then report our findings to you with a recommended action plan, including remediation recommendations.
+We can also perform mold testing, which involves taking 100L of air and then counting the mold spores within that sample of air to determine whether there is active mold growth in that area; the samples are analyzed by a specialist microbiology lab in the US.
+Our report includes the results of the analysis with a “DIY” plan for remediation or, if needed, we can assist with mold removal and structural repair.

 My child’s blood lead levels have tested high.
 Can you help me figure out the source?

-We can conduct a specific lead investigation, testing for lead in air, water, and in common items like toys, paint, soil, and food, even at low concentrations.
+We can conduct a specific lead investigation, testing for lead in air and water, common items like toys, paint, soil, and food, even at low concentrations.
 Although China can be a safe place to raise a child, lead and other pollutants are a very real concern.
-China's air and water pollution is a fact of life, but the good news is that we can help clients control their home environment by benchmarking their home's “healthiness” and suggest changes to daily habits and implement solutions to optimize the indoor environment.
-Since children are more susceptible to ambient pollution due to faster breathing rates, immature immune systems, and developing brains, it is especially important to ensure we are minimizing their exposure.
+China's air and water pollution is a fact of life, but the good news is that we can help clients control their home environment by benchmarking their home's “healthiness”, implement solutions, and suggest changes to daily habits to optimize the indoor environment.
+Since children are more susceptible to ambient pollution due to faster breathing rates, immature immune systems, and developing brains, it is especially important to ensure their exposure to pollutants is minimized.